Managing your Coverage

 For more information about the appeals process, contact your claims facilitator.

-To prevent the misuse and abuse of benefits, ASEBP routinely reviews claims for accuracy and has measures in place designed to prevent and detect inappropriate and unusual claiming practices (UCP).
-This includes working directly with our covered members in the investigation of all areas of suspected UCP.
+To prevent fraud and the abuse of benefits, ASEBP routinely reviews claims for accuracy and has measures in place designed to prevent and detect inappropriate and unusual claims.
+This includes working directly with our covered members in the investigation of all areas of suspected fraud and abuse of benefits.

-The vast majority of claims are submitted in good faith but sometimes covered members and service providers take advantage of benefit coverage for their personal gain.
-Some examples are:
+The vast majority of claims are submitted in good faith, but sometimes covered members and service providers take advantage of benefit coverage for their personal gain.
+Some examples include:

-- An unauthorized party getting access to your benefits account and claiming their expenses under your plan
+- An unauthorized person getting access to your benefits account and claiming their expenses under your plan

-- Claiming benefits that are not covered by the plan as an eligible benefit (e.g. receiving a spa treatment and claiming it as a therapeutic massage)
+- Claiming benefits that aren’t covered by the plan as an eligible benefit (e.g. receiving a spa treatment and claiming it as a therapeutic massage)

-- Service providers claiming for services that are not medically necessary or were not provided
+- Service providers claiming for services that aren’t medically necessary or weren’t provided

 - Misrepresentation of conditions in a disability claim

-The misuse and abuse of benefits has lasting impacts, including higher premiums, a reduction in benefit coverage or even loss of benefit coverage.
+Fraud and the abuse of benefits is unlawful, and affects everyone.
+It has lasting impacts, including higher premiums, a reduction in benefit coverage and can even lead to loss of benefit coverage.

 - Be cautious of aggressive sales tactics to persuade you to buy unnecessary products or services.
 Only purchase products or services that are medically necessary.

 - Never sign blank claim forms.
-Only sign claim forms once you have confirmed they are complete and accurate.
+Only sign claim forms once you’ve confirmed they’re complete and accurate.

 - Only share your ASEBP ID number with your health care providers.

-- Regularly check your My ASEBP account (online or on the My ASEBP Mobile App) to make sure all claim details are correct.
+- Regularly check your claims history and benefit utilization on My ASEBP or the My ASEBP Mobile App to make sure all claim details are correct.
 If you notice anything wrong, report it!

 How to Report Unusual Claims

-If you become aware of any misuse of benefits or unusual claims, please contact us with the details through our confidential hotline.
+If you become aware of an abuse of benefits or any fraudulent claims, please contact us through any of the means below.
+You can report any suspected cases of fraud anonymously through our confidential hotline.